foolhorse/AndroidLightFrameView/README.md

 # AndroidLightFrameView

-A normal View can have a light frame animation through wrapped by the LightFrameView.
+`LightFrameView` is able to provide a light frame animation by wrapping it to a normal `View`.

-LightFrameView only deal with first child view .
+`LightFrameView` only deals with first child view.

 ![basic](https://raw.githubusercontent.com/foolhorse/AndroidLightFrameView/master/art/basic.gif)

 ## Usage

-### dependencies
+### Dependencies

 ```groovy
 compile 'me.machao.lightframeview:lightframeview:1.0.0'